 Personally, I think that poly requires no justification, it is merely yet another alternative to this lifestyle.
 Making it work can be difficult, but I decided the best way to explain it was to draw a parallel.

 One or Multiple Pets

 One thing discovered is that there is less waste with multiple pets and the pets tend to complement each other in diet and activities.
-Each one has its own personality, each one has unique habits to show attention, and most have different skills, abilities or interests.
+Each one has its personality, each one has unique habits to show attention, and most have different skills, abilities or interests.
 Effectively keeping you challenged and engaged with the group.
-There never is lost energy with the group because one energizes the other and you get a boost through their interactions.
+There never is lost energy with the group because one energizes the other and gets a boost through their interactions.

 Hierarchy Plays A Role

 So I am unapologetic about being poly.
 It works and can work; it takes energy (a lot of it).
-But it forces you to realize your full potential as a dominant, and more importantly keeps you energized through the variety it offers.
+But it forces you to realize your full potential as a dominant, and more importantly, keeps you energized through the variety it offers.